mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 ## Trees
 ### Theory
 Trees extend the idea of a linked list by allowing for nodes to have more than one "next" node.
 Tree nodes can have one, two, or many _child_ nodes, allowing for data to be represented in a flexible branching pattern.
-By setting rules on how data is organized, we can store and retrieve data highly efficiently.
+By setting rules on how data is organized, we can store and retrieve data very efficiently.

 One type of tree is a **binary search tree** (BST); at the start of this post we briefly mentioned how efficiently BSTs can retrieve data.
 This efficiency stems from two important rules governing a BST's structure:
 1. A node can have at most two children.